In This Article

 Don't have cuticle oil on hand?
-Use a rich hand cream or even lip balm.
+Use a rich hand cream or even lip balm in a pinch.

-Not sure how short to clip nails?
-Choose the shortest nail as your guide.
-Once you've clipped, line each finger up with its opposite, cuticle-to-cuticle, to ensure you cut short enough.
+Not sure how short to clip your nails?
+Use your shortest nail as your guide.
+Once you've clipped, line each finger up with its opposite, cuticle-to-cuticle, to ensure everything's even.

 Prep Nails By Filing